Inflation also inflates food bank use

 The Hawkesbury Central Food Bank has seen an increase of more than 100 homes, on average using the facility since 2020.
 That year, an average of 234 homes used the food bank.
 In 2022 the average was 315 homes, and as of November 2023, it was 340 homes.
 Multiple people often live in a single home, and as a result, the average number of people the food bank is feeding per month has increased.
 In 2020, the monthly average was 452 people, in 2021 it was 509 people, and by 2022 it was 646 people.
 As of November 2023, the monthly average was 720 people being served by the Hawkesbury Central Food Bank.

-The Hawkesbury Central Food Bank relies on donations from individuals and organizations year-round, both in the form of actual food, and in cash so food, particularly for produce, meat, and dairy products.
+The Hawkesbury Central Food Bank relies on donations from individuals and organizations year-round, both in the form of actual food, and in cash so food, particularly produce, meat, and dairy products can be purchased.
 Lefebvre said he regularly applies for grants to assist the food bank and when sourcing food from Feed Ontario, the umbrella organization of food banks across the province, he tries to get perishable items that are healthy and most important for clients.
 The food bank also has partnerships with local grocery stores.

 Alexandria